Abhayakaragupta

-Abhayākaragupta (Wylie: 'jigs-med 'byung-gnas sbas-pa) was a Buddhist monk, scholar and tantric master (vajracarya) and the abbot of Vikramasila monastery in modern-day, Bihar in India.
-He was born in somewhere in Eastern India, and is thought to have flourished in the late 11th-early 12th century CE, and died in 1125.
+Abhayākaragupta (Wylie: 'jigs-med 'byung-gnas sbas-pa) was a Buddhist monk, scholar and tantric master (vajracarya) and the abbot of Vikramasila monastery in modern-day Bihar in India.
+He was born in somewhere in Eastern India, and is thought to have flourished in the late 11th-early 12th century CE, and died in 1125 CE.

 Abhayākaragupta's magnum opus, the Vajravali, is a "grand synthesis of tantric liturgy" which developed a single harmonized tantric ritual system which could be applied to all Tantric Buddhist mandalas.
 According to A.K.
 Warder, Abhayākaragupta developed the Mantrayana-Madhyamaka doctrine to its final Indic form.
 Matthew Kapstein sees him as "among the last great masters of Buddhism in India."

-Overview
+Life

 Some Tibetan sources identify his birthplace as Jarikhanda which Taranatha places next to Odisha.
-Gudrun Bühnemann identifies this as modern-day Jharkhand around the Chota Nagpur Plateau.
+Gudrun Bühnemann identifies this as modern-day Jharkhand around the Chota Nagpur Plateau and Rahul Sankrityayan identified his birthplace with the modern-day town of Deoghar.
+The Tibetan translation of his work the Vajrayānāpattimañjarī states that he was "from Magadha" which is likely referring to where he worked around the monasteries of Nalanda and Vikramashila.
+He is said to have become a Buddhist monk following a prophetic vision after which he trained extensively in tantra.

-As a youth he went to the country of Magadha, "where he learned the five sciences and became well known as a pandit."
+Born in 1064 CE, as a youth, and on the advice of a young yogini, he went to the country of Magadha, "where he learned the five sciences and became well known as a pandit."
 During the reign of King Rāmapāla (c.
 1075-1120), there was a great revival of Buddhism under Abhayākaragupta.
-He taught at the great Vikramashila Mahavihara as well as at Vajrāsana (Bodh Gaya) and Odantapuri.
-He is credited with many miracles including feeding the starving in the city of Sukhavati from his mendicant bowl which was replenished from heaven, and brought a dead child to life in the great cemetery of Himavana.
+He taught at the Vikramashila Mahavihara as well as at Vajrāsana (Bodh Gaya) and Odantapuri.
+He is credited with many miracles including feeding the starving in the city of Sukhavati from his mendicant bowl which was replenished from heaven, and bringing a dead child to life in the great cemetery of Himavana.